dylan-lang/opendylan/documentation/source/building-with-duim/improve.rst

 Add this method to ``frame.dylan``.

 .. note:: The definition of the ``prompt-for-task`` method uses the ``<priority>`` type.
-Note that this type is defined in `Defining the underlying data structures for tasks
-   <callbacks.html#defining-the-underlying-data-structures-for-tasks>`_.
-Until
-   the relevant code in `Defining the underlying data structures for tasks
-   <callbacks.html#defining-the-underlying-data-structures-for-tasks>`_
-   is added to your project, any attempt to build it will generate a serious warning.
+Note that this type is defined in :ref:`defining-the-underlying-data-structures-for-tasks`.
+Until the relevant code in :ref:`defining-the-underlying-data-structures-for-tasks` is added to your project, any attempt to build it will generate a serious warning.

 .. code-block:: dylan